Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

 =====This Readme file describes what each sript in this directory does======

 ** The 0-current_working_directory script prints the absolute path name of the current working directory.

 ** The 1-listit script Display the contents list of your current directory.

+** The 2-bring_me_home script changes the working directory to the user’s home directory.